-Running a Simulation From the Command Line
+Running Simulation From Command Line

-You can start a simulation with or without CompuCell Player from the command line.

-Open a console (terminal) and type:

-./compucell3d.command -i cellsort_2D.xml (on OSX)

-./compucell3d.sh -i cellsort_2D.xml (on Linux)

-compucell3d.bat -i cellsort_2D.xml (on Windows) - or simply double click the CC3D Desktop icon
+- You can simply start the simulation with or without Player straight from command line Open up console (terminal) and type: - ./compucell3d.command --i cellsort_2D.xml (on OSX) - ./compucell3d.sh -i cellsort_2D.xml (on Linux) - compucell3d.bat -i cellsort_2D.xml (on Windows) or simply double click Desktop icon

-Running CompuCell3D from the command line is required if you want to run in batch mode on a cluster.
-For more information about command line options see the "Running CompuCell3D" manual at www.compucell3d.org.
+Running CompuCell3D from command line not only convenient, but sometimes (on clusters) the only option to run the simulation.
+For more information about command line options please see "Running CompuCell3D" manual available at www.compucell3d.org.